jbhannah/jbhannah.net/src/pages/articles/2019-02-22-rachel-maddow-bag-man.md

 > discovered by his own Justice Department…
 >
 > Who then tries to hold onto power…by obstructing the investigation into his
-> crimes, by smearing and threatening the prosecutors who are investigating him…
+> crimes, by smearing and threatening the prosecutors who are investigating
-> and by trying to convince his legion of supporters across the country…that
+> him…and by trying to convince his legion of supporters across the country…that
 > none of the allegations are true.
 That it’s all just a big witch-hunt.
 >
 > And if that sounds familiar…it’s because history…is here to help!
 I firmly